Rudolf Bultmann: Background

 He was critical of Nazism from the beginning and his career between 1933 and 1941 was marked by a series of struggles with Nazis regarding their influence upon the universities and the Protestant Church.
-As a Lutheran who held that the Church could not expect the Nazi State to be Christian, he did not directly denounce its anti-Semitism.
+As a Lutheran who held that the Church could not expect the Nazi State to be Christian, he did not directly denounce its antisemitism.
 But he objected to its claim to have authority over all aspects of German life including the universities and the Protestant church and believed it was his responsibility to preach that it was unChristian, especially after Heidegger gave his pro-Nazi rectorial address in 1933.
 He particularly rejected the Aryan paragraph that disenfranchised all people racially Jewish from civic organizations and many professions including clergy, entailing defrocking any Christian clergy with Jewish ancestry.
 He stated that the Aryan paragraph was "incompatible with the essence of the Christian church", since the church made no distinction between Jew and Gentile.
 He joined the Confessing Church, a Protestant movement in Nazi Germany that arose in opposition to government-sponsored efforts to unify all Protestant churches into a single pro-Nazi Reich Church.

 Bultmann received many honors during and after his career, including honorary doctorates from many universities and elections to honorary societies.
 In 1974, the Federal Republic granted him the highest level of the Order of Merit.

 He died on 30 July 1976 in Marburg.